 Brown Thrashers spend most of their time near or on the ground, walking, running, or hopping.
 When disturbed at the nest, they drop to the ground and dart into dense cover.
 They feed by sweeping their long bills through leaf litter to uncover insects and other invertebrates.
 They are slow, short-distance fliers with a distinctive jerky, fluttering flight style.
 Brown Thrashers are monogamous during a breeding season, but it isn’t known whether pairs stay together from year to year.
 They breed in such dense vegetation that little is known of their courtship; the few observations that exist suggest that a courting pair presents each other with twigs or dead leaves, after which the male may briefly chase the female before mating.
 They defend territories of variable size, and they are very aggressive toward intruding Brown Thrashers and toward potential nest predators, which include snakes (racers as well as garter, king, rat, bull, and milk snakes) and dogs.
 Sometimes Brown Thrashers strike predators with their bills hard enough to draw blood.Back to top

-Brown Thrashers are fairly common birds but their numbers have been declining for the last several decades: both the North American Breeding Bird Survey and the Christmas Bird Count showed declines of 1.2–2.2 percent per year from the 1960s to the 1990s.
+Brown Thrashers are fairly common birds but their numbers have been declining for the last several decades.
+According to the North American Breeding Bird Survey, between 1966 and 2015 populations declined by 41%.
+Partners in Flight estimates the global breeding population at 4.9 million, with 100% spending some part of the year in the U.S., and 8% breeding in Canada.
+They rate an 11 out of 20 on the Continental Concern Score and are not on the 2016 State of North America's Birds' Watch List, although they are a U.S.-Canada Stewardship species.
 Brown Thrashers probably increased their range during the nineteenth and twentieth centuries, as humans cleared forests for agriculture, suppressed fires in the Great Plains, and put out bird feeders.
 However, their shrubby habitat is now declining throughout the eastern U.S. as fields and forests regrow or are cleared altogether.
 Competition with Northern Mockingbirds may be affecting their numbers in northern parts of their range.
 Brown Thrashers often die in collisions with television towers (during migration) or with cars (since they often occur in roadside habitat).
 They can become unintended casualties of pesticides that people use to control insects, including organophosphates used in pecan plantations, dieldrin used on fields, and heptachlor used to combat Japanese beetles.Back to top